pawelpaszki/ionic-4-media-player/README.md

     * all
     * part of the song (it can be set to loop through the part of the song by specifying start and end)
   * selected sort (if any)
-* different repeat modes (see repeat mode in the Persistence above) (UI DONE, functionality TBD)
+* different repeat modes (see repeat mode in the Persistence above) (DONE)
 * turn off timer (specifies when the media playing is to be stopped) (TBD)
+* search Youtube API (DONE)
+* download from Youtube (front end part TBD.
+Server to download the files need to be developed)

 <!-- CONTRIBUTING -->
 ## Contributing